Sometimes we think our yard is too small to really have a garden. Usually we don’t want to give up beauty for the practicality of food.

 You can take the everything edible approach, or you can mix things up.

-This is my current garden .
+This is my garden .
 It varies with the seasons, but my goal is to grow as much as possible, all year long, in my current space.
-(See my garden calender here).
+(See my garden calendar here).
 I want to have something to harvest at all times.
 I have a .24 acre lot.
 My house sits close to the street, so most of my space is in the backyard, which I love.